tmy26/WatchTogether/README.md

 Django based REST API
 ___________________________

-To run the project you have to run your venv and type the following commands pip install six pip install email_validator
+To run the project you have to run your venv and type the following commands:\
+  *pip install six\
+  *pip install email_validator

+without the '*'